Multistep Tests¶

 Note

-Waiting Step¶
+Wait Step¶

 Manage Tasks¶

-After creating the request steps, click save.
+After creating the request steps, click Save.

-- Click the drag icon on the left of the task to change the order of the steps;
+- Click the drag icon on the left of the task to change the order of the steps.

 - Click "Batch" to clone or delete tasks in bulk.